JGonzalez249/RandomNovelGen/README.md

 # RandomNovelGen
-A generative novel using GPT-3 and Tracery
+A generative novel using GPT-3